dragonvedb/deltalore/content/Messages in the Code.md

 	- _Beyond time and space?_
 - _Where is the scratching coming from?_

-Additionally, while talking with Spamton in his shop, asking him about "FEAR" yields:
+Additionally, while talking with <a onclick="loadFile('Spamton G. Spamton.md')">Spamton</a> in his shop, asking him about "FEAR" yields:
-"WHAT ARE YOU AFRAID OF???
-ACCORDING TO [Encyclopedia of Being Afraid] THERE'S NOTHING TO FEAR EXCEPT ... ... can anyone hear me?
+WHAT ARE YOU AFRAID OF???
+ACCORDING TO [Encyclopedia of Being Afraid] THERE'S NOTHING TO FEAR EXCEPT
+... ... can anyone hear me?
 Help...
 HUH???
 WHAT??
-NO, I DIDN'T HEAR ANYTHING JUST NOW!!! ...
+NO, I DIDN'T HEAR ANYTHING JUST NOW!!!
+...
 BUT IT SOUNDED LIKE THEY WERE TALKING TO YOU."

-- _Is this the same person as in the messages above?_
+- _This seems to be the same person as in the messages above, though it's unclear how they are speaking through Spamton._
-	- _How are they communicating through Spamton?_